 "I'm Sorry I Let Social Definitions Of Beauty Define You"

-It infuriates me to no end to know that for so much of my life (honestly more than half) I let a number on a scale define my body's worth.
+to no end to know that for so much of my life (honestly more than half) I let a number on a scale define my body's worth.
 If I didn't fit this predetermined standard of beauty — a standard that told me I should take up as little space in this world as humanly possible — I felt like I had failed my body and my body had failed me.
+False.

 Sadly, it took my son to make me realize that taking up space is an inalienable right we have as human beings.
 I don't need to shrink myself down and make others feel comfortable in order to be considered worthwhile.
 I don't need to fit into a size 00 jeans or extra-small top in order to be desirable.
 My body is beautiful all on it's own, and without some unnecessary quantifier our society arbitrarily contrived.